 But then came agriculture, the dawn of which signaled the first major human shift away from previous ways of being; a critical pre-industrial development to contextualize here.
-Cultivating and allocating food calories in a controlled fashion for non-survival purposes—an ability soon-to-be ingrained in capitalist-industrial society—was before then unheard of.
+Cultivating and allocating food calories in a controlled fashion for —an ability soon-to-be ingrained in capitalist-industrial society—was before then unheard of.
 Rises in population, specialization of labor, and expansion across the globe all followed the agricultural age, with energy surplus at the fulcrum.
 These “modernizing” human cultures coasted along in this manner for a long while, until…

 For our purposes, two main pillars give the Industrial Revolution era such significance—and such difference—over perhaps any other:

 - A major shift in political philosophy and social structure